radiatecode/dachartjs/README.md

 ```php
 $barChart->changeDefaultOption('plugins.title.text','Monthly Project, Task And Issue Chart')
 ```
-> Note: dot used in key arg is to indicate the nested array level of the options.
-> The method only works when the options are in php array format

 For multiple modification you can chain the method as we needs

 ```php
 $barChart->changeDefaultOption('plugins.title.text','Monthly Project, Task And Issue Chart')
         ->changeDefaultOption('plugins.title.color','blue')
 ```
+> Note: dot used in key arg is to indicate the nested array level of the options.
+> The method only works when the options are in php array format

 #### options() [Optional]
 If you don't want to use default options then use your custom options

-Options could be **php array** format
+You can pass **php array** format options

 ```php
 $barChart->options([
         'responsive' => false,